This site contains affiliate links. Please see Policies for more information.

 • Sauté the ground turkey in a large pot until no longer pink.
 1 lb ground turkey

 • Add broth or water, tomatoes (including the juice), tomato sauce, chopped peppers and onions, rice, garlic, oregano, and pepper.
 Cook for 5 minutes on medium-high, then reduce the heat to medium-low and simmer for 20-25 minutes.
-2 cups broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell peppers, 1 cup onion, 1/2 cup brown rice, 1 clove garlic, 2 tsp oregano, 1/4 tsp black pepper
+2 cups chicken broth, 14.5 oz diced tomatoes , 15 oz tomato sauce, 3 cups bell pepper, 1 cup onion, 1/2 cup brown rice, 1 clove garlic, 2 tsp oregano, 1/4 tsp black pepper

 • Test the peppers to make sure they’re cooked enough for you before removing the soup from the stovetop.